ruiyan1995/Group-Activity-Recognition/README.md

 &nbsp;&nbsp;`eval = Evaluate()`
 - For show result, you can use `eval.show()`.

-All steps may take 1 day for 'VD', and 0.5 day for 'CAD'
+All steps may take 15h for 'VD', and 5h for 'CAD'

 ## License and Citation
 Please cite the following paper in your publications if it helps your research.